exercism/php/concepts/basic-syntax/about.md

 ## Naming conventions

-Classnames should all be `PascalCase`.
+Class names should all be `PascalCase`.
 Depending on the style standard; variables, functions, and method names may be either `camelCase` or `snake_case`.
 Names may contain letters `a-zA-Z`, numbers `0-9`, and underscores `_` but they cannot start with a number.